Packet radio: Physical

-High-speed multimedia radio

 The 2.4 GHz "Wi-Fi" band partially overlaps an amateur radio band, so commercial Wi-Fi hardware can be adapted and used by licensed amateur radio operators at higher power levels, although restrictions on amateur radio limit the appeal of using packet radio to connect to the internet.
 US FCC regulations do not allow amateur radio communications to be encrypted or private, in addition to other content restrictions.

-Data link layer: AX.25
+Data link

 Packet radio networks rely on the AX.25 data link layer protocol, derived from the X.25 protocol suite and intended specifically for amateur radio use.
 Despite its name, AX.25 defines both the physical and data link layers of the OSI model.
 (It also defines a network layer protocol, though this is seldom used.)

-Network layer
+Network

 Packet radio has most often been used for direct, keyboard-to-keyboard connections between stations, either between two live operators or between an operator and a bulletin board system.
 No network services above the data link layer are required for these applications.

 To provide automated routing of data between stations (important for the delivery of electronic mail), several network layer protocols have been developed for use with AX.25.
 Most prominent among these network layer protocols are NET/ROM & TheNET, ROSE, FlexNet and TexNet.

 In principle, any network layer protocol may be used, including the ubiquitous Internet Protocol.